|Photograph by Sarah Whittingham, from a display at Sambourne House, in London|

 Recently, I was reminded by my friend and fellow writer, Sarah Whittingham, of the perfume I refer to in my debut novel, The Somnambulist.

-When writing her novel, The Somnambulist, the VV wanted to introduce a perfume that would have been in production during the mid nineteenth century; a fragrance that might have been suitable for men and women alike - and the heady and glamorous Hammam Bouquet fitted that need to perfection.
+When I was writing this Victorian gothic, I wanted to introduce a perfume that would have been in production during the mid-nineteenth century, and also one that my character Nathaniel Samuels might actually have worn.
+The heady and glamorous concoction of Penhaligan's Hammam Bouquet fitted that need to perfection.

-First created by William Penhaligon in 1872 this lovely fragrance, which is still being manufactured today, is described by Penhaligon's as being ‘...animalic and golden... warm and mature, redolent of old books, powdered resins and ancient rooms.
-At its heart is the dusky Turkish rose, with jasmine, woods, musk and powdery orris.
+First created by William Penhaligon in 1872, this fragrance is still manufactured today, and is described as being ‘...animalic and golden... warm and mature, redolent of old books, powdered resins and ancient rooms.
+At its heart is the dusky Turkish rose, with jasmine, woods, musk, and powdery orris.

-No doubt there were various methods of relaxation on offer, and then there was also the fact that from 1888 the Jermyn Street Baths also employed a resident tattooist who excelled in artistic dragon designs, and ~ if the rumours can be believed, some of Queen Victoria’s sons were decorated in this way when visiting the establishment.
+The Jermyn Street Baths in London also employed a resident tattooist well known for his skill in producing artistic dragon designs, and ~ if the rumours can be believed ~ some of Queen Victoria’s sons were decorated in this manner after visiting the establishment.

-What would their mother have thought about that?
-Perhaps she might have encouraged her boys to keep away from Turkish baths and install a 'Quaker Cabinet' for their private use at home instead.
+What would their mother have thought of that?
+Perhaps she would have encouraged them to keep away from the Turkish baths and install a 'Quaker Cabinet' for their private use instead.